Italian War of 1536–1538: Short-term

-The war began in 1536 between Charles V and Francis I of France commenced upon the death of Francesco II Sforza, the duke of Milan.
+The war began in 1536 between Emperor Charles V and Francis I of France commenced upon the death of Francesco II Sforza, the duke of Milan.
 Sforza had no children and died of a long and painful illness in 1535.
 Because he had no heirs, Francesco's dynasty was brought to an end by Charles V, whose niece, Christina of Denmark, was Francesco's wife.
-There were no protests when Charles V took over the Duchy of Milan from either the people or other Italian states.
-This shift in power marked a new era for France, as Jean de la Foret was brought in as an ambassador to the Ottoman Empire, a territory eagerly courted for its wide range of goods to trade and powerful military.
+There were no local protests when Charles V took over the Duchy of Milan from either the people or other Italian states.
+This shift in power marked a new era for France, as Jean de La Forêt was brought in as an ambassador to the Ottoman Empire, a territory eagerly courted for its wide range of goods to trade and powerful military.
 Foret and Francis I secured an alliance with the Ottoman Empire, giving France a strong army, ready to attack targets such as Marseille and Piedmont, areas close to the Italian province of Genoa.